vttred/tips/README.md

 number.
 For example, `git checkout -b readme-improvements-9`.
 When you're done, create a pull request to this repo with your completed change.

-You agree to license your code under the MIT Expat license.
-Your name and git.email will be added to the [CONTRIBUTORS][18] file.
-Either you or your employer will be added to the [AUTHORS][19] file.
-Please indicate if your contribution is part of your lawful employment.

 ### Contributing tips in English

 The easiest way you can contribute is just by answering Foundry Core questions in the [Discussions][7] or in #core-how-to on the [official Foundry VTT Discord server][8].
-If you helped someone use core Foundry from April 2021 onward, ask me for a contributor credit by opening a new Issue.
+If you helped someone use core Foundry from April 2021 onward, ask me for a contributor credit by messaging me or opening a new Issue.

 You can also contribute tips directly by opening Issues, replying to Issues, and opening Pull Requests in this GitHub repository.
-You agree that your tip contributions are [CC BY 4.0][14] licensed.
+You agree that your tip contributions are [MIT][10] licensed.

 **Note: A tip you've learned from someoneone else and written in your own words can be attributed to you as the author.
 A tip taken word-for-word from someone else can't be used without their permission.
 Facts are *libre,* writing is copyright protected.**